yandex/mapsapi-codestyle/js.md

 ```

 ##Multi-Line Statements
-  * If a statement is longer than the maximum line length, it is split into several lines with proper indentation.
+  * If a statement is longer than the maximum line length, it is split into several lines and properly indented.
-  * Operators are placed on the previous line:
+  * Operators should be placed in the end of the line:

 ```javascript
 var debt = this.calculateBaseDebt() + this.calculateSharedDebt() + this.calculateDebtPayments() +